 Dark Sky Discovery Sites

-Brand new interpretation boards were installed at our three Dark Sky Discovery sites last week: The Field of Hope, The Carrachs and Blairfindy Moor.
-They have got information to get you started on your star gazing adventures.
-But you will need to visit all three to get the whole story.
+Interpretation boards have been installed at our three Dark Sky Discovery sites: The Field of Hope, Tomintoul; The Carrachs, Braes of Glenlivet; and at Blairfindy Moor, Glenlivet.
+They have great information to get you started on your star gazing adventures.
+Visit all three to get the whole story…

 Here’s where to find them: